 getProcessVariablesDf function to generate recommendations.

-The simplest way to use this function is to pass a vector of names of categorical variables for which we desire to make recommendations.
+The simplest way to use this function is to pass a vector of names of categorical variables that represent modifiable risk factors.
 Some of the variables are outside of our control (the person’s age, whether they experienced serious trauma, etc.), but other variables are more amenable to recommendations.
-For example, to see how smoking habits, alcohol consumption, and surgical interventions might affect fertility, we would run the following command:
+For example, to see how smoking habits, alcohol consumption, and surgical interventions might affect fertility in the model, we would run the following command:

 pvdf1 <- rfD$getProcessVariablesDf(modifiableVariables = c("smoking", "intervention", "alcohol"))